 HTC students schedule their courses before any other group at Ohio University, so they take what courses they need when they need them.
 They receive the same priority scheduling privileges as graduate students.

 Tutorial students are not required to fulfill Ohio University's general education requirements beyond the typical first-year composition course and a junior-level composition course.
 While we encourage our students to take a breadth of coursework, they may choose an array of subjects that best fit their goals.
 Students in the college are not required to take prerequisites for courses.
 They may enroll in courses that best fit their level of aptitude and interest.

-HTC students have access to two free tutoring sessions per week per course from the Academic Achievement Center.
+HTC students have access to free tutoring sessions from the Academic Achievement Center.